rackerlabs/design-system/_component_design/checkboxes.md

 ## Indeterminate checkboxes

-Use an indeterminate state with a nested group that provides for bulk selection.
-An indeterminate checkbox indicates that the user has selected one or more, but not all, options in a nested group.
+Use an indeterminate state only in table header checkbox.
+An indeterminate checkbox indicates that the user has selected one or more, but not all, of the child checkboxes in the table.
 See  [tables]({{site.baseurl}}/components/tables.html) for more information about checkboxes in tables.

 {% endcolumn %}